Trent Edwards: Philadelphia Eagles

 On February 23, 2012, Edwards signed a one-year deal with the Philadelphia Eagles.

 Edwards had a disappointing mini camp, and was viewed as a roster filler.
 However, he started to warm up in training camp, and found his opportunity in the preseason, after quarterback Mike Kafka broke his non-throwing hand against the Pittsburgh Steelers.
 Over the preseason, Edwards went 54-of-80 for 489 yards, with four touchdowns and zero interceptions.
 The team cut Kafka on August 31, meaning Edwards had won the job as third-string quarterback, after the rookie Nick Foles.
 Edwards was released on April 15, 2013.

 Chicago Bears

 On August 18, 2013, Edwards was signed by the Chicago Bears for one year.
 Edwards had previously worked out with the Bears during the offseason.
 He was released on August 30, 2013.

 Oakland Raiders (second stint)

-Edwards was signed by the Oakland Raiders to a future contract on January 3, 2014.
+Edwards was signed by the Raiders to a future contract on January 3, 2014.
 The Raiders released Edwards on August 26, 2014.